xpack/web-doxygen/website/docs/manual/pages/markdown.md

 </tr>
 </table>

-<p>Column spans are supported by means of directly adjacent vertical bars ("|").
+Column spans are supported by means of directly adjacent vertical bars ("|").
 Each additional vertical bar indicates an additional column to be spanned.
 To put it another way, a single vertical bar indicates a single column span, two vertical bars indicates a 2 columns span, and so on.
-For example:</p>
+For example:

 <pre><code>| Right | Center | Left  |